NikolaiRadke/Nokolino/README.md

 # ![Nokolino](http://www.nikolairadke.de/Nokolino/nokolino_back.jpg)

-The DIY-Kit Monster.
+The DIY-kit Monster.
 Tiny and cute.
 And everyone is invited to **contribute**.
 Nokolino is for everyone.
-This repository is for the **Kit (Bausatz)** edition of Nokolino, easy and fast to build.
+This repository is for the **kit (Bausatz)** edition of Nokolino, easy and fast to build.

 What's new?
 See the [newsblog](https://github.com/NikolaiRadke/Nokolino/tree/master/NEWS.md).